awsdocs/aws-control-tower-guide/doc_source/getting-started-with-control-tower.md

 + You can set up AWS SSO users and groups with specific roles and permissions\.
 For recommendations, see [Recommendations for Setting Up Groups, Roles, and Policies](best-practices.md#roles-recommendations)\.
 + Your end users can provision their own AWS accounts in your landing zone using Account Factory\.
 For more information, see [Permissions for Configuring and Provisioning Accounts](account-factory.md#configure-provision-new-account)\.
 + To assure [Compliance Validation for AWS Control Tower](compliance-program-info.md), your central cloud administrators can review log archives in the log archive account, and designated third\-party auditors can review audit information in the audit shared account\.
 + From time to time, you may need to update your landing zone to get the latest backend updates, the latest guardrails, and to keep your landing zone up\-to\-date\.
-For more information, see [Configuration Update Management in AWS Control Tower](configuration-updates.md)\.
+For more information, see [Configuration update management in AWS Control Tower](configuration-updates.md)\.
 + If you encounter issues while using AWS Control Tower, see [Troubleshooting](troubleshooting.md)\.